[youtube id=”w-uOGdgHhFs” mode=”normal” align=”center” maxwidth=”500″]

 Are There Bad Foods?

-I don’t agree with using fear and shock value to change minds.
-I understand it is a tactic that works.
+I don’t agree with using fear and shock value to change minds even though I understand it is a tactic that works.
 Even some of the people and organizations I support use it at times.
-While it can have short term positive effects, the lack of trust and science will be the downfall.
-Playing the true the cards you have is better than speculating.
+While doing that can have short term positive effects, the lack of trust and science will be the downfall.
+Playing the cards you have is better than speculating.
 If you must speculate, state it as such.
-Do not try and support it with research that may mislead the less informed.
-It will get you in the end by panels of those that are informed.
+Do not try and support it with research that may mislead the less informed because in the end those who are informed with truth will prevail.

 So, WTF Can You Eat?

-I believe the following is a sound list for you to turn to.
-The foods below are selected based on the following criteria:
+I believe the following is a sound list.
+The foods listed below are selected based on the following criteria:

 - Amount of nutrients per caloric value

-- Ease of access (note: I live in North America, so that may vary for those in other countries)
+- Ease of access (note: I live in North America, so this may vary in other countries)

 - Research on nutrient and mineral digestion

 Leading in Protein – Any meat, period.
 Eggs.
-Dairy products (Milk, yogurt, cheeses).
+Dairy products (milk, yogurt, cheese).
 Protein powders (check for quality companies).

-Leading in Fat – Oils (olive, coconut, etc) Nut Butter (almond, peanut) Avocados.
-Whole Nuts.
+Leading in Fat – Oils (olive, coconut, etc).
+Nut butters (almond, peanut), avocados.
+Whole nuts.
 Seeds.

 Leading in Carbs – Any vegetable, period.
 Any fruit, period.
 Beans/lentils.

-Restrict – Have moderate intake of high-dense caloric items like nut butters, grains, alcohol, high-fat meats etc. This is merely to arrive and complete nutritional profile.
+Restrict – Moderately intake high-density caloric items like nut butters, grains, alcohol, high-fat meats, etc. This is merely to arrive and complete your nutritional profile.
 Once arrived, enjoy indulgences where caloric intake allows.
 Consuming these items more frequently causes the need for more focus on energy balance.
-A handful of almonds, or a scoop of rice, becomes 200 calories, very easily.
+A handful of almonds or a scoop of rice easily becomes 200 calories.

 If you have a variety of intake in all three categories and are a healthy individual with no odd ailments, there is nothing wrong with any of these foods.

-The only foods I think carry problems for individuals is dairy.
-This is due to lactose intolerance issues.
-While it doesn’t seem to hurt people, (according to research) it can cause uncomfortable issues.
-However, enzymes can be taken to help aid the digestion.
-Hard cheese is usually less of a problem too, keep that in mind.
-There is also goat based dairy.
+The only foods I think may lead to problems for some individuals is dairy due to lactose intolerance issues.
+While it doesn’t seem to hurt people (according to research), it can cause discomfort.
+However, enzymes can be taken to help aid digestion.
+Hard cheeses are usually less of a problem too, keep that in mind.
+There are also goat based dairy options available.

 But There Are Exceptions…Right?

-In the future, I will release more information on what can be a problem for people and who.
+In the future, I will release more information on what can be problematic for people and who.
 What is optimal and for who.
-Not only that, how to deal with it.
-This will be done in a manner that complies to solid research and helps you determine what is right for you, instead of a one-size fits all bashing.
-In the meantime, you can also get more information from Fat Loss Troubleshoot or Body By Eats.
+Not only that, I will explain how to deal with these issues in a manner that complies with solid research to help you determine what is right for you instead of a one-size fits all bashing.
+In the meantime, you can also get more information in The Fat Loss Troubleshoot or Body By Eats.

-I encourage you to look at food for the technical it provides and then enjoy it where you have room.
-Keep an open mind and objective look when things are presented to you.
+I encourage you to look at food for the nutrients it provides and then enjoy it where you have room.
+Keep an open mind and take an objective look when things are presented to you.
 Look for contradictions that don’t add up or make sense.
 Lastly, focus on what food does for you, specifically you, to determine your diet and lifestyle.
-Anecdotal doesn’t equal the answer for all, but that doesn’t mean it can’t mean the answer for you.
+Anecdotal doesn’t equal the answer for all, but that doesn’t mean it isn’t the answer for you.